-PERMITTING AUTHORITY – For an Application under this Section 10 requiring Design and Site Plan Review, the Planning Board shall be the Permitting Authority.
-For an Application under this Section 10 requiring a Special Permit, the Special Permit Granting Authority shall be the Permitting Authority.
+PERMITTING AUTHORITY – For an Application under this Section 10 requiring Design and Site Plan Review or a Special Permit, the Planning Board shall be the Permitting Authority.

 PLACE OF ASSEMBLY, AMUSEMENT, OR EXERCISE – Facilities such as theatres, meeting spaces for performances, gatherings, indoor amusement, entertainment, or health clubs and gymnasiums.